Birding in Kenya – Best Time, Birding Trips and Birdwatching Tours

 Masai Mara national reserve is one of the most popular destinations in Kenya and a great birding destination, this reserve is located in the rift valley province of Kenya with Narok as the nearest town.
 Masai Mara national reserve is a renowned national park for wildebeest migration, big five animals, and a high concentration of birds, the park is dominated by grasslands, riverine forests, acacia scrubs, and Cliffs.

-Masai Mara national reserve is a habitat to over 500 recorded bird species with grassland species, rare species, riverine forests, endemic species, and scrub and bush species.
+Masai Mara national reserve is a habitat to over 500 recorded bird species with 50 top birding sites in Kenya, grassland species, rare species, riverine forests, endemic species, and scrub and bush species.
 Birds in Masai Mara national reserve include Red-necked Spurfowl, Black-bellied Bustards, Crowned and African Wattled Lapwings, Temminck’s Courser and Fawn-colored Larks, Magpie Shrike, Karamoja Apalis, Pale Wren Warbler, Rufous-tailed Weavers, Usambiro Barbet, Green-capped Eremomela, Shallow’s and Ross’s Turaco, Bare-faced Go-away-bird, Green-backed and Golden-tailed Woodpeckers, Yellow-throated Greenbuls, White-chinned Prinia, Luhders Bush-shrike and about 10 species of Cisticolas; including Long-tailed, Red-faced, Croaking, Siffling, Black-backed and Rock-loving Cisticolas and many more.

-Arabuko-Sokoke forest is the largest remaining coastal forest in East Africa and a famous bird destination in Kenya, the forest is located in the coastal province
+Arabuko-Sokoke forest is the largest remaining coastal forest in East Africa and a common birds destination in Kenya, the forest is located in the coastal province

 It is the largest remaining coastal forest in East Africa and famous for its diversity in mammals, butterflies, amphibians, and birds, many of which are only found here.
 The endemic Clarke’s Weaver is also found here.